frederic-perez/AmE-dictionary/data/abbreviations.md

 __e.g.__ Exempli Gratia.
 __econ__ _The econ professor._
 __ELIA5__ Explain Like I Am 5.
-__EMT__ Emergency medical technician: a person who is trained to give emergency medical care at the scene of an accident or in an ambulance.
+__EMT__ :two: Emergency medical technician: a person who is trained to give emergency medical care at the scene of an accident or in an ambulance.
 __ENDR__ Early Neonatal Death Rate (prenatal care evaluation factor).
 __ENT__ :three: Ear, nose and throat doctors, often called ENT doctors, specialize in problems around your head and neck.
 __ESP__ Extrasensory perception. _ESP powers._